Piettro314/Project-Steam-RPGs--Kaggle/README.md

 Using views to create a mart previously practiced data from https://www.kaggle.com/datasets/ericngui/rpg-steam-clean was uploaded

-Reports were then generated using SSRS
+The story of the data was determined and reports were then generated using SSRS

+Validations were also done to entire that the mart build against the raw data